These cheesecake stuffed cookies are beyond indulgent and such a fun treat to make!

 How To Make Cheesecake Stuffed Cookies…

 Bake on 350ºF for just about 10 minutes.
 DO NOT over-bake.
-It might be tempting, because your cookies will still look like round balls (I told you, they don’t spread).
+It might be tempting, because your cookies will still look like mounds (I told you, they don’t spread).

-Take them out, and then let them sit on the baking sheet for at least 30 minutes before attempting to remove or serve them.
+Take them out, and then let the stuffed cookies sit on the baking sheet for at least 30 minutes before attempting to remove or serve them.
 Trust me, it will be super hard to wait… but they will set up and you’ll end up with the most perfect texture.

 Cheesecake Stuffed Cookies – Gluten Free, Eggless